HL7/davinci-alerts/input/pagecontent/usecases.md

 ###  Introduction

-This use case demonstrates how the Da Vinci Notifications IG framework is used to define the Da Vinci Notification Bundle for admissions, tranfers, and discharges and how to send a notification between a Sender and a Recipient/Intermediary.
+This use case demonstrates how the Da Vinci Notifications IG framework is used to define the Da Vinci Notification Bundle for admissions, transfers, and discharges and how to send a notification between a Sender and a Recipient/Intermediary.

 ### Use Case Background